starboi2000/starboi2000/README.md

 - 🌱 Data Science and Machine Learning enthusiastic
 - 👯 Looking for opportunities in this domain
 - 🥅 Goals:  vision to see myself working professionally in this field
-- ⚡ Fun fact: You just have a Udemy certificate and you call yourself a data scientist!
-Dude you are funny 👀
+- ⚡ Fun fact: Statistics show that statistics cannot be trusted. 👀

 ### Connect with me: